zemogle/chemevol/README.md

   by user from inits file - see instructions below)

 The code is based on Morgan & Edmunds 2003 (MNRAS, 343, 427)
 and described in detail in Rowlands et al 2014 (MNRAS, 441, 1040), with latest features discussed in De Vis et al 2017b.
+The version of this code used for De Vis et al 2017b is in release v_de_vis2017.

 If you use this code, please do cite the above papers.
 The license is provided with this package.